-Aims, Changes or Differences The Branch Seeks To Make Through Its Services: Reducing the number of stray and abandoned animals in the Branch area by taking in such animals and rehoming them.
-Reducing the suffering of sick or injured pets with owners who are in receipt of specific benefits and who are unable to cover the full cost of veterinary treatment by assisting them with the cost of such treatment.
+Aims, Changes or Differences The Branch Seeks To Make Through Its Services:

+Reducing the number of stray and abandoned animals in the Branch area by taking in such animals and rehoming them.
+Reducing the suffering of sick or injured pets with owners who cannot or will not pay for veterinary treatment by assisting them with the cost of such treatment.
 Supporting the work of the Inspectorate by funding two weeks boarding of animals which they take into their care within the Branch area.

-Main Objectives for the Year: As para above
+Main Objectives for the Year: